KelwynWilliams/Build-and-Deploy-Azure-Cloud-eCommerce-Platform/README.md

 ## Step 2: Deploy the Frontend

-<br/>This step focuses on deploying the React/Angular frontend application using Azure App Service.
+This step focuses on deploying the React/Angular frontend application using Azure App Service.

 ### 2.1.
 Create App Service Plan